modx-pro/Docs/docs/en/components/ms2gallery/integration.md

 That is:

-— if you commit all actions with files only through the admin space and processors ms2Gallery (and then synchronization works one-sidedly for the old gallery).
+— if you commit all actions with files only through the admin space and processors ms2Gallery (and then synchronization works one-sidely for the old gallery).
-— if you inport files through side addons to the old gallery, they will be synchronized with the new one and you just will not use tags.
+— if you import files through side addons to the old gallery, they will be synchronized with the new one and you just will not use tags.

 ## Tickets